nadyac/answer-SMS/README.md

+  # answer-SMS
+  A Twilio-based app that acts like question-answer tool over SMS.

+  ## Project is currently hosted on Cloud9:
      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,